Appearance

 <Toaster>owns its queue + timers as ordinary component state, and you reach it through your framework's nativeref.
 "Call from anywhere" becomes an app-wiring decision you make explicitly (stash the ref in a store / context / service of your choosing) rather than a global the library imposes.

 Rozie picks the owned-component camp deliberately.
-It is the only shape that compiles cleanly to all six frameworks without a per-framework global-state mechanism (a React context, a Vue plugin, a Svelte store, an Angular service, …), it keeps the dependency graph clean, and it side-steps the "context doesn't cross a portal" limitation.
-If you want a global toast() ergonomic, it is a few lines of wrapper you own — and you keep the ability to scope multiple independent hosts to different subtrees.
+It is the only shape that compiles cleanly to every framework without a per-framework global-state mechanism (a React context, a Vue plugin, a Svelte store, an Angular service, …), it keeps the dependency graph clean, and it side-steps the "context doesn't cross a portal" limitation.
+If you want a global toast() ergonomic, it is a few lines of wrapper you own, and you keep the ability to scope multiple independent hosts to different subtrees.

-Most toast libraries are imperative-first already, but many still surface lifecycle callbacks (onDismiss, onAutoClose). @rozie-ui/toast surfaces none: a notification host has nothing to two-way bind and nothing to emit upward.
-The entire write surface is the show / dismiss / clear handle, and the built-in close button calls dismiss internally.
-That is what keeps the same source fully consistent on all six frameworks, and it is why there is no model: true prop and no Angular ControlValueAccessor (a toast host is not a form control).
+Most toast libraries are imperative-first already; many also surface lifecycle callbacks (onDismiss, onAutoClose). @rozie-ui/toast stays imperative-first (the primary write surface is still the show / dismiss / clear / patch / promise handle, and the built-in close button calls dismiss internally), but it now has its one lifecycle event: @dismissed { toast, reason }, fired once per toast at dismissal initiation (clear() stays bulk and fires nothing).
+One event, not a callback-per-lifecycle-stage grab-bag, is what keeps the same source fully consistent.
+There is still no model: true prop and no Angular ControlValueAccessor (a toast host is not a form control).

 Feature matrix